-A 4 May 2023 Western Cape high court judgment against him, relating to an application in which he accused certain police officers of harassing him, said Modack had claimed he had (prior to his arrest in 2021) “lawfully been acting as a consultant to certain security businesses”.
+The judgment related to an application in which Modack claimed he had (before his arrest) “lawfully been acting as a consultant to certain security businesses”.

-However, the judgment pointed out that certain police officers had a very different view of him.
+However, it was pointed out that certain police officers had a very different view of him.

-“Far from being singled out as alleged, [Modack] was, and is, just one of several parties involved in, or suspected to be involved in, the extortion and intimidation of businesses, particularly restaurants, pubs and nightclubs,” it said.
+“Far from being singled out as alleged, [Modack] was, and is, just one of several parties involved in, or suspected to be involved in, the extortion and intimidation of businesses, particularly restaurants, pubs and nightclubs,” the judgment said.